Monday Night Football shines spotlight on national anthem protests

 On Sunday, Kansas City Chiefs cornerback Marcus Peters, also black, raised his fist during the national anthem for his team's home-game season opener against the San Diego Chargers.

 His action recalled the raised-fist salute by black athletes Tommie Smith and John Carlos during their medal ceremony at the 1968 Olympic Games in Mexico City.
-Carlos, now 71, praised Kaepernick, Peters and other NFL players in a Reuters interview on Monday for using their televised platforms as professional athletes to give Americans a "shock treatment."

 Other members of the Chiefs linked arms during Sunday's anthem, as did the Seattle Seahawks at their home game against the Miami Dolphins.
 The exact meaning of their gestures was not clear.